-This protocol is meant to be performed with a CSI schools CSIT, please ensure the members of your team meet the requirements of the Education Accountability Act (quick reference).
+This protocol is meant to be performed with a School Improvement Team (SIT), please ensure the members of your team meet the requirements of the Education Accountability Act.

 Time

 The protocol will take 90-120 minutes, depending on participants' familiarity with school report card data.